Length 5.56 km (3.45 miles), terrain is fairly flat (50 meter gain), but elevation is high: 2500 meters (8000 feet)!

-We will only do the short 2-mile section of the Rio Grande within Aspen, and return to the start by running directly through town.
+This route will only follow the short 2-mile section of the Rio Grande within Aspen, and return then to the start by running directly through town.

 The route starts in the northwest corner of Aspen, on N 8th Street at Meadows Road, on the west end of town.
 The Meadowlands Trail runs northwards here, parallel to Meadows Road.
 Head north on Meadowlands Trail, which will soon dead-end into the Rio Grande Trail.